Palatinate-Simmern-Sponheim

 Palatinate-Simmern-Sponheim (Pfalz-Simmern-Sponheim) was a state of the Holy Roman Empire based in the County Palatine of Simmern and the Palatinian portion of the County of Sponheim in modern Rhineland-Palatinate, Germany.

-Palatinate-Simmern-Sponheim was created in 1559 when Frederick II of Palatinate-Simmern inherited the Electoral Palatinate and gave both Simmern and Sponheim to his younger brother George.
+Palatinate-Simmern-Sponheim was created in 1559 when Frederick III of Palatinate-Simmern inherited the Electoral Palatinate and George, his younger brother, became Count Palatine of Simmern-Sponheim.
 George died in 1569 and was succeeded by another younger brother, Richard.
-After Richard's death in 1598, Palatinate-Simmern-Sponheim passed back to the Elector Palatine.
+After Richard's death in 1598, Palatinate-Simmern-Sponheim passed to Frederick IV, Elector Palatine.